 First, there is a premium allocation charge, where money is deducted from the amount you pay to meet distribution charges, commissions etc.

-You have to pay this money and you get units after deducting these charges.
+This is charged to the fund, which means you have to pay this money and you get units after deducting these charges.
 So, you end-up with lesser units.

 Now to maintain your policy and to remind you and to send you the courier and stuff, there is a policy administration charge.
 This too is deducted from your premium and than the amount is invested.
 Ditto like mentioned before, you get lesser amount of units.